Nagoya's Music Scene: Nurtured by "Nagoya Bypass"

 studio KANADiA

-A studio 3 minutes walk from Shinsakaemachi Station, located in the center of the live area.
-Close to Shinsakae live houses (Diamond Hall, Shinsakae Shangri-La), convenient for pre-show rehearsals.
+Located 3 minutes on foot from Shinei-cho Station, in the center of the live venue area.
+Conveniently located near Shinei live houses (Diamond Hall, Shinei Shangri-La), making it ideal for pre-performance rehearsals.

 - Official Website: studio-kanadia.jp

-Studio Rate Reference (Nagoya vs Tokyo vs Osaka)
+Studio Rate Guide (Nagoya vs. Tokyo vs. Osaka)

 | Item | Nagoya | Osaka | Tokyo |